trisha-agni/makemore/README.txt

 - One-hot encoding: used to eliminate ordinality of inputs
 - Logits: raw outputs of a neural network
 - Softmax activation function: converts logits into a probability distribution
+- Regularization: added term to loss function that discourages larger weights